cakephp/docs/en/contributing/cakephp-coding-conventions.rst

         ...
     }

-This helps to keep the code flow more linear improving readability.
+This helps to keep the logic sequential which improves readability.

 Typehinting
 -----------